Licensing Guides

 To learn more, schedule a demo with a product expert today.

-How to Become an HVAC Professional in Connecticut
+How to Get an HVAC License in Connecticut

-APPRENTICESHIP (EDUCATION & WORK EXPERIENCE): In Connecticut you can get a jump on your HVAC/R education at one of the technical high schools in the state that offer HVAC training.
+APPRENTICESHIP/WORK EXPERIENCE: In Connecticut you can get a jump on your HVACR education at one of the technical high schools in the state that offer HVAC training.
 The Connecticut Technical Education and Career System serves high school students during the school day and adults through its extension program in the evenings.
 If you accumulate the classroom instruction you need to qualify for testing for your journeyperson license as a high school student, then when you graduate you’ll just need to find a job in the industry to get the paid on-the-job training that’s required to complete a registered apprenticeship.
 That’s just one option, though.

 If you’d rather earn while you learn, you can apply for an apprentice position with a local union or trade organization or a sponsoring employer.
 You will be required to attend classes at night or on weekends to get the requisite theoretical training, but you’ll be getting your academic instruction in tandem with your practical experience and you probably won’t be paying for all of it.
 Often your employer or union will pick up some or all of those costs.

-APPLY FOR LICENSE: Once you’ve completed an approved registered apprenticeship, you’ll need to apply for whichever of the unlimited or limited license designations in which you’ve acquired your experience.
-You’ll send your completed application, $90 journeyperson application fee, and the original copy of the Letter of Apprenticeship Completion Certificate to:
+APPLY FOR LICENSE: Once you’ve completed an approved registered apprenticeship, you’ll need to apply for the unlimited or limited license designations in which you’ve acquired your experience.
+You can apply online or send your completed application, $90 journeyperson application fee, and the original copy of the Letter of Apprenticeship Completion Certificate to:

 If everything is in order, you will be issued an Examination Eligibility postcard with instructions for scheduling and paying for the examination.

-TAKE LICENSING EXAM: For contractor licenses you must take both the appropriate trade exam and the Connecticut Business and Law Examination.
-Each portion costs $65 for a total of $130..
-Once you have successfully passed both exams, you’ll need to pay your initial contractor license fee of $150 and you will receive your license.
+TAKE LICENSING EXAM: For contractor licenses, you must take both the appropriate trade exam and the Connecticut Business and Law Examination.
+Each portion costs $59 for a total of $118.
+Once you have passed both exams, you will receive your license.

-How Long Does it Take to Become an HVAC professional in Connecticut?
+How Long Does it Take to Get an HVAC Contractors License in Connecticut?

-The length of time it takes to become licensed depends on which one is being sought.
-Each of the designations has different license requirements for the number of hours worked to complete the apprenticeship.
-All of those requirements are listed here.
+The length of time it takes to become licensed as a journeyperson depends on the type of license.
+Each of the designations has different license requirements for the number of work experience needed to complete the apprenticeship.
 The heating-related license with the fewest on-the-job training hours is the G-2, which only requires 1,000 hours.
 The rest require 4,000 to 8,000 hours, which means two to four years.

 There are two main organizations that approve HVAC programs and schools nationwide: HVAC Excellence and the Partnership for Air-Conditioning, Heating, Refrigeration Accreditation (PAHRA).
 There are no programs in Connecticut accredited by either organization, but there are some well-respected options statewide.
-The Connecticut Department of Labor provides a list.
-On that list you’ll find the Lincoln Technical Institute, which has campuses in East Windsor and New Britain.
-The East Windsor program tuition is about $28,000; the New Britain program is about $27,000.
+One is the Lincoln Technical Institute, which has campuses in East Windsor and New Britain.

-The Porter and Chester Institute program is about a year long and costs roughly $25,000.
-The Bristol Technical Education Center, which is part of CTECS, has an estimated tuition of $4,000 per year for its two-year HVAC program.
-Another option is Entech, which offers an accelerated S2 license program that provides the educational requirements for the unlimited S-2 license, allowing students to get the academics out of the way and work full-time to complete their apprentice training.
+The Porter and Chester Institute offers a program that is about a year long and costs roughly $25,000.
+Another option is Entech, which offers an accelerated S-2 license program that provides the educational requirements for the unlimited S-2 license, allowing students to get the academics out of the way and work full-time to complete their apprentice training.

 Program Prerequisites: You must be at least 18 years old and have a high school diploma or a GED.

-Both the trade and Law and Business examinations are administered by PSI testing services.
-Once you are eligible to take the examination(s), you will need to mail the original application which can be found in the Candidate Information Bulletin, application fee, and any required documents to PSI licensure: certification.
+Both the trade and Law and Business examinations are administered by PSI.
 If all application requirements are met, PSI will issue you an Examination Eligibility postcard with instructions for scheduling and paying for the examination(s).
 It is your responsibility to contact PSI.
 You may go online at www.psiexams.com or call 855-746-8171.
-Each portion of the exam is $65, so if you are only taking a journeyperson level exam it will only cost $65.
-If you are taking a contractor level exam, which requires both the trade portion and the Business and Law exam, the total is $130.
+Each portion of the exam is $59.
+If you are taking a contractor level exam, which requires both the trade portion and the Business and Law exam, the total is $118.

 To prepare, PSI suggests that you start with a current copy of the Candidate Information Bulletin and use the examination content outlines as the basis of your study.
 Read/study materials that cover all the topics in the content outline and take practice tests.
 Take notes on what you study.
 Putting information in writing helps you commit it to memory, and it is also an excellent business practice.
 Also, discuss new terms or concepts as frequently as you can with colleagues.
 This will test your understanding and reinforce ideas.
 Your studies will be most effective if you study frequently, for periods of about 45 to 60 minutes.
 Concentration tends to wander when you study for longer periods of time.

-On the day of testing, you must bring two forms of identification, which bear your signature and one must also have your photograph.
+On the day of testing, you must bring two forms of identification, which bear your signature.
+One must also have your photograph.
 Your name as shown on the application form must exactly match the name on the photo I.D. used at the testing site.

 The Business and Law Examination is required for all contractor licenses.
 It is made up of 50 questions and has a two-hour time limit.
 It covers: